 - Tip: Invest in snake-proof leggings if you reside in a location where these critters prevail.

-- Depending on the size of the trees that you want to be removed, you’ll need a tree pruner, machete, saws (chain or bow saw), stump grinder, string/line trimmer, a shovel, and a rake.
+- Depending on the size of the trees you want to remove, you’ll need a tree pruner, machete, saws (chain or bow saw), stump grinder, string/line trimmer, a shovel, and a rake.

 - Cut down the trees you marked.
 You can cut down the trees yourself if they’re small.
 Otherwise, call a professional tree remover to help you out.
 To extract a tree completely, be sure to remove the stumps.

 - Use a shovel if the root system is small and shallow.
 For the trees with sizeable extensive root systems, use a stump grinder.

 - But what’s the cost of hiring a professional to remove the brush in my yard?
 That’s a great question to ask!
 This may vary depending on the amount of work done and the tools used.
 However, for the heavily wooded areas, most overgrown lots will cost between $20-$2,000 per acre and even higher ($6,000 per acre).

 - Also, note that you may need a permit to clear brush in your yard, the go-ahead to cut down trees, or call a dumpster for clean-up.
 Therefore, confirm with your area’s zoning and planning department.